YIANNIS4/off-ball-movement-analysis/README.md

 The results suggest that not all runs are equal.
 Some movements, especially those attacking the penalty area, tend to have a much higher impact on attacking outcomes.

+This project highlights that evaluating off-ball movement is not only a question of measuring value, but also understanding the context in which that value is created.

 ---

 ## Highlights